American Heart Association

 Will I receive something acknowledging that I am registered?

-PCC does not send notification of registration to continuing education students.
+PCC does not send notification of registration to continuing education students, unless you happen to register for a HeartCode Course using the Storefront link.
+Contact Teresa Parrish.
 However, you can access your account and verify your registration by:

 - Logging in to MyPCC using your established Username and Password.